HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 ###Vision Statement

-All Portola Middle School students will be able to locate, utilize, and cite appropriate information to respond to any academic or extra-curricular information need.
+All P------ Middle School students will be able to locate, utilize, and cite appropriate information to respond to any academic or extra-curricular information need.
 All students will know how to select a pleasure reading book and will read on a daily basis.
 All members of